In our current world of cancel culture – should Hollywood be cancelled?

-In fact, five minutes later, he receives the biggest work honor of his career and receives a standing ovation from his peers, and other fellow colleagues.
-All bad behavior is overlooked, and the focus shifts to his Oscar award.
+In fact, five minutes later, he receives the biggest work honour of his career and receives a standing ovation from his peers, and other fellow colleagues.
+All bad behaviour is overlooked, and the focus shifts to his Oscar award.

 His acceptance speech is a babbling narcissistic rant that lasts for ages and culminates in a flood of tears.
 He spews nonsense about being a protector and deluded ideologies about being called on by a higher power.
 Seriously Will?
 Seriously Oscar attendees?

 The only really great moment of the night was when Lady Gaga whispered to a struggling Liza Minelli: